 The apostle Paul was inspired to speak of the temporary condition of the flesh and the hope of the continuance of life as a spirit-being:

-The Greek word for 'body' here is 'soma', which means 'a physical human/animal 'body' or 'corpse'.
-The word for 'soul' is 'psuche', which means 'breath', 'life', or 'mind'.
+The English word soul is translated from the Greek word psuche, which means breath, life, or mind.
 Here, there are two distinct elements of physical and non-physical human life and both elements can be completely destroyed by God.
 There is nothing in either of these two words that indicates anything immortal.

-The Greek word for 'destroy' is 'apollumi' which means 'destroy fully', 'to kill, 'to perish', 'to completely do away with', or 'to die'.
-The word 'appolumi' is used many times to describe the utter destruction of individuals and places (see Matt.12:14, 21:41; Lk.
-17:29).
-In every context where 'appolumi' is found in the New Testament, it means to completely destroy and it is used to convey utter and complete destruction.
+The English word destroy is translated from the Greek word apollumi, which means destroy fully, to kill, to perish, to completely do away with, or to die.
+The word apollumi is used many times to describe the utter destruction of individuals and places (see Matt.12:14, 21:41; Lk.17:29).
+In every context where apollumi is found in the New Testament, it means to completely destroy and it is used to convey utter and complete destruction.

 There is no doubt as to the meaning of the words used in Matthew 10:28.
 The point is clear that men only have the power to kill the body, but God has the power to completely destroy all aspects of his human creation.

 "Behold, all souls are mine; as the soul of the father, so also the soul of the son is mine: the soul that sins, it shall die" (Ezk.18:4 KJV) See also verse 20.

 The English word, soul in verse 4 is a translation from the Hebrew word nephesh, which means a breathing creature or animal, vitality, beast, body, or breath.
 There is absolutely nothing in the word nephesh which indicates anything other than physical life, whether human or animal.
 And there is nothing throughout the entire Bible that indicates humans are immortal.
 Nephesh means a state of being alive.